Qiskit/RFCs/####-Pulse-Channels-IR-and-Compiler.md

 - Validate timing and constraints.

 #### Mapping to backend aware "channels"
-For a target format consumed by a backend, the `Frame`s and `MixedFrame`s will have to be converted to backend aware "channels".
+For a target format consumed by a backend, the `Frame`s and `MixedFrame`s will have to be converted to backend aware "channels" (for a lack of a better generic term).
 It remains to be seen if this conversion will be done on the frontend or the backend, but a scheme for frontend mapping could look like this.

 - Consume the backend accepted channels (For example, "D0" is the driving mixed frame of qubit 0 while "CR12" is the cross resonance mixed frame of qubit 1 in the frame of qubit 2.).
 - First, map `MixedFrame`s which natively map to the backend.
 For example, a `MixedFrame` associated with `Qubit(1)` and `QubitFrame(1)` is natively mapped to the backend's "D1" "channel" in the example above.
   Similarly MixedFrame associate with `Qubit(1)` and `QubitFrame(2)` is natively mapped to the backend's "CR12" "channel".
 - Next, map remaining `MixedFrames` into unused "channels".
-- Lastly, provide the backend with `MixedFrame` which couldn't have been mapped by the frontend, in hope that the backend could support them.
+- Lastly, provide the backend with `MixedFrame`s which couldn't have been mapped by the frontend, in hope that the backend could support them.
 (This will obviously require dedicated backend support).

 #### Conversion to output format
 There is still ongoing discussion about desired output formats, but every choice of output format could be supported at the cost of creating a conversion mechanism from IR to that format.